hendriks73/accurate-tempo/README.md

 The provided script will train the networks and then report accuracy scores (Acc0, Acc1, Acc2, Mape1, and Mape2) for the test and validation datasets.

-As a prerequisite, you need to create feature files as described above.
+As a prerequisite, you need to create feature files as [described above](#feature-extraction).

-**Note:** Running this locally only makes sense on a GPU and even then it will take very long.
+**Note:** Running this locally only makes sense on a computer with GPU and even then it will take very long.

 Each execution of the training script will:

 1. Train 7 models based on the same data ("runs")
 2. Evaluate against the provided validation dataset
 3. Evaluate against the provided test dataset ("ballroom")
-4. Save all predictions as `.joblib` and `.jams` files
+4. Save all predictions as `.joblib` (with the models) and `.jams` files (in the job directory)
 5. Store the resulting models in the model directory

-For your convenience, this repository already contains [pre-trained models](./models/).
+**Hint:** For your convenience, this repository already contains [pre-trained models](./models/), so by pointing the script below to `./models` as model dir, you can skip training.

 To run the training/reporting, you can execute the script [training.py](./accuratetempo/training.py) or the command line script mentioned below with the following arguments: